Kara Pierson Counselling + Consulting, RP (M.A. M.Ed. M.A.)

 Black and white photo of a calm dog resting on a couch.

-Things my Dog Teaches me About Being Human
+June 8, 2026- Things my Dog Teaches me about being Human

 As a psychotherapist, I spend a lot of time talking with people about stress, anxiety, burnout, trauma, and all the things that come with carrying a lot for a long time.